Predicting how every Premier League team will line up in 2025/26

 After securing an immediate return to the Premier League, Burnley will hope they can remain in the top flight this time around and have made several signings to help them do that.

-Kyle Walker brings some much-needed experience, while Marcus Edwards and Jaiden Anthony will be tasked with providing the creative spark after making their moves to Turf Moor permanent, as will Jacob Bruun Larsen, who is back at Burnley after a loan spell during their last Premier League stint.
+Kyle Walker brings some much-needed experience, while Marcus Edwards and Jaidon Anthony will be tasked with providing the creative spark after making their moves to Turf Moor permanent, as will Jacob Bruun Larsen, who is back at Burnley after a loan spell during their last Premier League stint.

-Burnley predicted XI (4-2-3-1): Weiss; Walker, Egan-Riley, Esteve, Hartman; Cullen, Hannibal; Edwards, Bruun Larsen, Anthony; Flemming
+Burnley predicted XI (4-2-3-1): Dubravka; Walker, Ekdal, Esteve, Hartman; Ugochukwu, Hannibal; Edwards, Bruun Larsen, Anthony; Broja

 Chelsea